 - Expensive

-If you’re always on the go and like to take your recovery routine with you, the Brazyn Morph Collapsible Foam Roller might be your next best travel buddy.
-This lightweight foam roller collapses into a compact rectangle board that is only two inches thick, under six inches wide, and 14.5 inches long.
-It features bamboo strips, external EVA foam, and aluminum plates on either end.
-Like our other favorites above, the roller provides a nice balance of soft-yet-firm foam rolling that works regardless of your experience with foam rolling.
+Like our other favorites above, the roller provides a nice balance of soft-yet-firm foam rolling that works regardless of your experience level with foam rolling.
 To collapse this foam roller, simply push the round aluminum plates inward.
 To turn it back into a foam roller, pull the cord loops on either end until the aluminum plates lock back into place.
 Easy!

 Although this foam roller is excellent for travel, its design has some drawbacks.
 First, it’s expensive.
-If it will remain at home or only travel with you occasionally, there are cheaper options.
+If it will remain at home or only travel with you occasionally, there are less expensive options.
 Additionally, the bamboo boards that make this foam roller so easy to collapse and pack away provide a slightly less smooth rolling experience than a traditional roller with an uninterrupted foam surface.
 That said, if you’re in the market for a travel-specific foam roller that takes minimal space in your luggage, this one is the most packable we’ve found, and it will undoubtedly do the trick for your recovery needs.

 Claimed Dimensions: 14.5 x 5.5 inches | Weight: 1.6 pounds (726 grams) | Material: Bamboo, aluminum, EVA foam